RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 ## Instructions for Mathematica 7 or later

-Click on [https://rulebasedintegration.org/Rubi-4.16.1.0.zip](https://rulebasedintegration.org/Rubi-4.16.1.0.zip) to download the zip file **<font face="courier">Rubi-4.16.1.0.zip</font>** to the Downloads directory on your computer.
+Click on [https://rulebasedintegration.org/Rubi-4.16.1.0.zip](https://rulebasedintegration.org/Rubi-4.16.1.0.zip) to download the Rubi zip file to the Downloads directory on your computer.
 Then extract from the zip file the **<font face="courier">Rubi</font>** folder with all its contents into the directory returned by the Mathematica commmand
 ```mma
 FileNameJoin[{$UserBaseDirectory, "Applications"}]
 ```